swr06/Lumen/README.md

 # Lumen
-Lumen is a 3D renderer
+Lumen is a 3D renderer made by me.
+I picked this name a long time ago, it has nothing to do with unreal.

 # Features Planned